uf-mil/mil/docs/subjugator/simulating.rst

 See the current odometry
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Try streaming the content of a rostopic in a new pannel by running:
+Try streaming the content of a rostopic in a new panel by running:

 .. code-block:: bash